 Immune and inflammation benefits

-Burdock is an inflammation fighter that has to have positive effects in people with osteoarthritis.
+Burdock is an inflammation fighter that has

 The anti-inflammatory compounds in these ingredients have powerful antioxidant effects to protect the body from autoimmune diseases.